barauskyp/COMP-1210-Projects/README.md

   ExpressionEvaluator : Uses the entered data (value) to evaluate the expression.
 Also returns the number of digits to the left and right of the decimal.
 Finally, the program formats the answer.

   MoonTrip : Uses the entered data (ticket) to return the date of takeoff, the time, the seat number, what the ticket is for, the price (incuding the discount if available), and a random prize number.

+# Project 4 :
+  Spherocylinder : Uses user data to determine the circumference, surface area, and volume of a spherocylinder.

+# Project 5 :
+  Spherocylinder (continued) : Implements functions to create a list of user created spherocylinders and to read data from a text file.

+# Project 6 :
+  Spherocylinder (continued) : Implements functions to manipulate the list of spherocylinders.
+Includes menu feature to make user interaction simpler by using codes to call functions.

+# Project 7 :
+  Spherocylinder (continued) : Same spherocylinder program but with arrays instead of ArrayLists.

+# Project 8 :
+  Spherocylinder (continued) : Implements testing functions to reduce failure.

+# Project 9 :
+  Vehicles : Sets up classes and subclasses of different vehicles to determine their different tax rates.

+# Project 10 :
+  Vehicles (continued) : Calculates tax rates of different vehicles.
+Implements functions to read user data, generate reports, create new vehicles, and sort data.

+# Project 11 :
+  Vehicles (continued) : Implements test functions to reduce failure.